pagarme/react-style-guide/README.md

 [:arrow_up: Back to top][table-of-contents]

-### Break lines in CSS function arguments, keep a dangling comma
+### Break lines in CSS function arguments

 With 80 columns and CSS variables comes the need to break lines.
-When breaking, keep one argument per line, and leave a dangling comma at the last argument.
+When breaking, be sure to do right after the colon, and keep one argument per line.

 <table>
 <thead>